 Saddle time is where the student really develops a relationship with the pony.
 As they begin to develop their skills in handling and directing the pony they learn the animal’s personality.
 This is an important step in developing a long-term relationship with the animal.
 While the child is learning how to handle and direct the pony they are also learning the physical riding requirements of a walk.
 Once the walk is mastered, they move on to learn how to trot and canter.

 Since we teach English riding, our Pony Club students will begin learning horse jumping techniques after learning to trot.
 Small jumps are introduced and mastered before moving on to larger, higher jumps.
-Lessons are typically 60 minutes long and are once or twice a week.
 If lessons are in the evening, we have lighting in both our outdoor and covered arenas.
 Our trainers ensure that riding lesson plans are appropriate for the rider’s skill set in order for the student to have fun and experience a sense of mastery and success.
+Once children turn 12 years old, they will transition to the Riding School for Teenagers and Adults.